RileyAsmundson/music-recommendation-analytics-engine/README.md

 ---

-## The Dual-Engine Refinement Logic
+## Recommendation Pathways

 To help users discover new artists while still allowing them to explore a specific song type, the system is split into two distinct execution pathways.

-### Engine A: Cross-Artist Discovery
+### 1. Cross-Artist Discovery
-* **Objective:** Surface new, diverse artists matching the target vibe without getting trapped in a single artist's discography.
+* **Objective:** Surface new, diverse artists matching the target song without getting stuck in a single artist's discography.
-* **Logic:** The engine explicitly filters out and **excludes the seed artist** from the final recommendation query.
-This forces the Jaccard calculation to find adjacent sonic subcultures across the wider dataset.
+* **Logic:** The query explicitly filters out the seed artist (WHERE artist != ?).
+This forces the Jaccard calculation to look outside the artist's catalog and expose adjacent sonic subcultures across the wider dataset.

-### Engine B: Artist-Specific Deep Dives
+### 2. Artist-Specific Recommendations
-* **Objective:** Uncover pairings within a specific artist's catalog or immediate circle.
+* **Objective:** Uncover pairings within a specific artist's discography.
-* **Logic:** The engine restricts or weights the relational queries toward the seed artist's ecosystem, allowing users to explore a singular discography.
+* **Logic:** The query isolates the dataset strictly to the seed artist (WHERE artist = ?), allowing users to explore within a single discography.

 ---